 One day, a lady mentioned to me that she was really grateful to be on the list of people who gave me rides.
 I said, “A list?
 Why would there be a list?”
-And she said that this was something that many people thought was relatively easy, and it would give them some time with me.
+And she said that this was something that many people thought was relatively easy and that it would give them some time with me.

 I was truly surprised.
 They were not annoyed at my weakness.
-They said that my eye problem made me human, and gave them an opportunity to empathize with a person that they had otherwise found to be somewhat intimidating.
+They said that my eye problem made me human and gave them an opportunity to empathize with a person that they had otherwise found to be somewhat intimidating.

 We now move from an individual and personal perspective on suffering to a social and cultural perspective.
-We saw in opportunities 1-3 how God uses an imperfect world (and the challenge/suffering it can cause) to call and lead individuals toward life-transformations and virtue.
+We saw in opportunities 1-3 how God uses an imperfect world (and the challenge/suffering it can cause) to call and lead individuals toward life transformations and virtue.
 However, God can also use suffering to advance the collective human spirit, particularly in culture and society.

 As John Donne so eloquently said: